microsoft/Kusto-Query-Language/doc/partitionoperator.md

-description: This article describes partition operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 10/06/2021
+description: This article describes partition operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 07/03/2022
 ---
-# partition operator
+# Partition operator

 The partition operator partitions the records of its input table into multiple subtables according to values in a key column, runs a subquery on each subtable, and produces a single output table that is the union of the results of all subqueries.
+This operator is useful when you need to perform a subquery only on a subset of rows that belongs to the same partition key, and not query the whole dataset.
+These subqueries could include aggregate functions, window functions, top N and others.

 The partition operator supports several strategies of subquery operation: